Consumer medicine information

 Mechanism of action.

-Trimbow contains beclometasone dipropionate, formoterol and glycopyrronium (BDP/FF/GB) in a solution formulation resulting in an aerosol with extrafine particles with an average mass median aerodynamic diameter (MMAD) of around 1.1 micrometres and co-deposition of the three components.
+Trimbow contains beclometasone dipropionate, formoterol and glycopyrronium (BDP/FF/GB) in a non-volatile solution formulation and uses a specific actuator orifice geometry (MODULITE technology) which results in an aerosol with extrafine particles with an average mass median aerodynamic diameter (MMAD) of around 1.1 micrometres and co-deposition of the three components.
 The aerosol particles of Trimbow are on average much smaller than the particles delivered in non-extrafine formulations.
-For beclometasone dipropionate, this results in a more potent effect than formulations with a non-extrafine particle size distribution (100 micrograms of beclometasone dipropionate extrafine in Trimbow are equivalent to 250 micrograms of beclometasone dipropionate in a non-extrafine formulation).
+For beclometasone dipropionate, this results in a more potent effect than formulations with a non-extrafine particle size distribution (100 microgram of beclometasone dipropionate extrafine in Trimbow are equivalent to 250 microgram of beclometasone dipropionate in a non-extrafine formulation).

 Beclometasone dipropionate.